leolca/books/pipoca-vai-a-escola/textos/traducao_en.md

 The silence was magical...
 The teacher read in a voice like the wind, then thunder.
-Pipoca soared high in his imagination.
+Popcorn soared high in his imagination.
 Each story was a whole new world to explore.

 Pages 23 and 24:
-At home, Pipoca became the teacher.
+At home, Popcorn became the teacher.
 His stuffed animals, devoted students.
 He told stories, taught, and painted with them.
 School lived in his heart —